When Gravity Fails: Plot synopsis

 A series of brutal murders soon begins to panic the Budayeen, and Audran is almost executed by Friedlander Bey, who at first considers him to be the killer.
 He is then forced by the centuries-old Bey to become his investigator, and even worse, is made to subject himself to extensive, partly experimental cybernetic modifications; an advanced form of the brain wiring he has dreaded before.

 While the killer or killers brutally begin wiping out witnesses as well as acquaintances of Audran, he tries to uncover clues to their nature and to the link between the seemingly unconnected victims.
 The killer uses "moddies" to make himself into one of the most feared and bestial serial killers of history.

-After being accosted by and overpowering the modified killer — who had begun stalking Audran himself with sadistic glee and patience — he is not convinced that everything is over, and finds that an important middlemen in the Budayeen was behind some of the murders.
+After being accosted by and overpowering the modified killer — who had begun stalking Audran himself with sadistic glee and patience — he is not convinced that everything is over, and finds that an important middleman in the Budayeen was behind some of the murders.
 When he confronts him, he is almost killed himself, and facing death, has to insert a special "daddy" which makes him go into a bestial frenzy, killing the murderer.
 However, in his rage, he also slaughters a captured policeman and mutilates both bodies horribly.

 The gruesome nature of his self-defense disgusts his former acquaintances in the Budayeen.
 Friedlander Bey, in the final move sealing Audran's fate, then forces him to become one of his lieutenants to serve as a new middleman between the Budayeen and the police.
-As a result, Audrin is viewed with suspicion by everyone and ends the novel with practically no friends.
+As a result, Audran is viewed with suspicion by everyone and ends the novel with practically no friends.